 First, the study verifies that digital technology usage has a positive effect on digital transformation strategies.
-There are similarities with the scientific work of Audretsch and Belitski which revealed that digital transformation strategies are supported by digital technology usage such as social, mobile, the internet of things, analytics, and platforms [65].
-Starting from past research by Fichman et al. and Teece et al. regarding digital technology usage that stimulates digital transformation strategies such as production processes, services, business models, and the company's competitive environment [66; 67].
+There are similarities with the scientific work of Audrets & Belitski which revealed that digital transformation strategies are supported by digital technology usage such as social, mobile, the internet of things, analytics, and platforms [65].
+Starting from past research by Fichman et al. and Teece et all regarding digital technology usage that stimulates digital transformation strategies such as production processes, services, business models, and the company's competitive environment [66; 67].
 Digital technology usage opens up new opportunities for making a corporate strategy to increase the company's competitiveness.
-Digital technology usage, such as big data, social media, and analytics, can help companies perform sensing, seizing, and transformation in the theory of dynamic capability.
+Digital ted hology usage, such as big data, social media, and analytics, can help companies perform sensing, seizing, and transformation in the theory of dynamic capability.

-Second, the study output confirms that digital technology usage has a positive effect on organizational agility.
-Interestingly, the relationship between information and digital technology in Industry 4.0 on supply chain speed results in the fact that information and digital technology have a positive effect on the speed of a company's supply chain.
+Second, the study output confirms that digital technology usage as a positive effect on organizational agility.
+Interestingly, the relationship between information and digital technology in industry 4.0 on supply chain speed results in the fact that information and digital technology have a positive effect on the speed of a company's supply chain.
 Organizational agility has one indicator, namely digital technology capability.
 This indicator is used to determine the level of adoption of digital technology within the company.
-The scientific magazines of Abubakre et al., Berisha-Shaqiri & Berisha-Namani, Pérez-Aróstegui et al., and Riedl et al. think that digital technology capability has a positive effect on organizational agility, so this shows that adaptation to digital technology will shape the organizational agility of a company expansively [68-71].
+The entific magazines of Abubakre et al., Berisha-Shaqiri & Berisha-Namani, Pérez-Aróstegul Article Error et al. and Riedl et al. think that digital technology capability has a positive effect on organizational agility, so this shows that adaptation to digital technology will shape the organizational agility of a company expansively [68-71].
 Then, by instilling organizational agility in companies, they can seek and capture new opportunities that exist in the market.

-Third, it was found that digital technology usage has a positive effect on firm performance.
-There are similarities in these results with the manuscripts reviewed by Guo et al. [72] and Wang et al. [73] concerning the use of digital manufacturing technology having a significant influence on firm performance.
-The use of digital technology drives companies to create a new business model that can improve company performance in dynamic market conditions.
-Companies can take advantage of digital technologies such as blockchains, artificial intelligence (AI), the cloud, and the Internet of Things (IoT) to obtain big data that can be used to increase firm performance.
+Third, it was found that digital technology usage has a positive effect on fire performance.
+There are similarities in these results with the manuscripts reviewed by Guo et al. and Wang et al. concerning the use of dio tal manufacturing technology having a significant influence on firm performance [72; 73].
+The use of digital technology drives companies to create a new business model that can improve companies and take advantage of digital technologies such as blockchains, artificial intelligence (AI), the cloud, and the internet of things (IoT) to obtain big data that can be used to increase firm performance.
 The big data obtained can be used to seek new opportunities and create new corporate strategies.
 Digital technology can also be used to increase sales by utilizing social media, e-commerce, and other digital platforms.
-Experiences from Kristensson [74] and Zhang et al. [75] revealed that digital technology usage supports the creation of value, which can have a positive impact on increasing organizational performance.
+Experiences from Kristensson 431 Zhang et al. revealed that digital technology usage supports the creation of value, which can have a positive impact on increasing organizational performance [74; 75].

 Fourth, there is relevance between the digital transformation strategy and firm performance, which has a positive effect.
 Since the development of digital technology, many companies have begun to take advantage of it to increase their competitive advantage.
-Digital transformation strategies are carried out by companies to get maximum results to enhance company performance.
+Digital transformation strategies are carried out by companies to get maximum results to enhancing company performance.
 The digital transformation strategy has three stages: digital sensing, digital seizing, and digital transformation [48].
 The first stage of digital sensing is for companies to look for opportunities, identify consumer desires, and make strategies for using digital technology.
 The second stage is digital seizing, which requires companies to conduct trials using digital technology within the company.
-The final stage is digital transformation, which is the company's foundation for implementing digital technology into the company by educating employees about the use of digital technology and creating digital business models.
+The final stage is digital transformation, which is the company foundation for implementing digital technology into the company by educating employees about the use of digital technology and creating digital business models.